 Open-heart surgery is when the surgeon uses a heart-lung bypass machine.

-Another way to fix defects in the heart is to insert a few small tubes into an artery in the leg and pass them up to the heart.
+Another way to fix defects in the heart is to insert small tubes into an artery in the leg and pass them up to the heart.
 Only some heart defects can be repaired this way.

 For more information about specific repairs, see: Congenital heart defect corrective surgeries